NikolaiT/incolumitas/content/Scraping/common-scraping-mistakes.md

 So it's better to throttle your scraping and to stay below the radar.

 <h3 id="serverless">3.
-Don't use AWS Lambda or any other Serverless infrastructure for Scraping</h3>
+Pick the right choice of scraping/crawling architecture that matches your needs</h3>

-I am very guilty of this one.
-I used [AWS Lambda](https://aws.amazon.com/lambda/) for a long time.
-I managed to scrape millions of Google SERPs within days on AWS Lambda (even without any proxies and just by using the AWS Lambda public IP address pool).
+In the past, I used [AWS Lambda](https://aws.amazon.com/lambda/) for many larger scraping projects.
+I managed to scrape millions of Google SERPs within days on AWS Lambda (Even without any external proxies.
+Just by using the AWS Lambda public IP address pool, I was good to go).

 There exist [mature Node.js modules](https://github.com/alixaxel/chrome-aws-lambda) that ship chromium binaries specifically compiled for the AWS Lambda runtime.